 A frequented destination for families with young children is ArtScience Museum at Marina Bay Sands.
 It is little wonder why the museum is a popular space for play, creating and learning as it offers so much especially at its permanent exhibition – Future World.

-Overview of Future World at ArtScience Museum
+Overview of the Rest of Future World at ArtScience Museum

 Future World is where art, science and technology meet.